16 Dec 2019

 Neighboring residents had raised a number of concerns in September about the possible intrusiveness of the project to their neighborhood, including issues with increased traffic and crime and decreased property values.

-Since then, the developer, Schlagel & Associates, made a few changes to the architectural design and screening from the neighboring homes.
+Since then, the developer, Schlagel & Associates, made a few changes to the architectural design changes and screening from the neighboring homes.
 This included slightly lowering the height of one of the buildings, removed signage, and a reduced number of windows on the north side of Building A (the building closest to Price Chopper).
 Here are some of the other changes:

 Curtis Petersen, an attorney from Polsinelli representing Stortropolis for the project, said the lighting signified one of the bigger changes to the project.
 The developer plans to reduce the impact of lighting on neighboring homes by ensuring interior lights don’t shine out the windows on the north side of Building A, and also by using warmer lights — around 3,000 Kelvin.